 The ICAO requires NHMSs to supply operators, aircraft crew, air traffic service units and related aviation stakeholders with meteorological information that meets international air navigation standards.
-These standards include inter alia: i) the establishment of a Quality Management System (QMS) for the provision of aeronautical meteorological services; and ii) ISO 9000 qualifications.
-In the last few years, African countries have made progress in the implementation of QMSs for the aviation meteorological service and raised the rate of compliance with ICAO requirements to ~60%.
+These standards include inter alia: i) the establishment of a Quality Management System (QMS) for the provision of aeronautical meteorological services; and ii) ISO 9000 qualifications221.
+In the last few years, African countries have made progress in the implementation of QMSs for the aviation meteorological service and raised the rate of compliance with ICAO requirements to ~60%222.

 As members of ICAO, countries' NHMSs should provide weather forecasts and warnings that are critical to safety.
-However, the majority of African countries continue to face challenges with effective implementation of Standards and Recommended Practices (SARPs) regarding safety.
-The ICAO therefore has two regional offices in Africa - the Western and Central African (WACAF) office and the Eastern and Southern African (ESAF) Office - that assist member states with establishing and maintaining adequate safety standards in
+However, the majority of African countries continue to face challenges

-&lt;sup>217 Tyler, T. International Air Transport Association.
+219 Tyler, T. International Air Transport Association.
 At the Aviation day: Connecting Africa: the linkage of regulation, capacity and infrastructure.
 23-24 June 2015, Nairobi, Kenya.

-&lt;sup>218 Mary Power.
+220 Mary Power.
 Director Resource Mobilization and Development Partnership.
 AMCOMET meeting 10-11 February 2015, Cabo Verde.

-ISO 9000 stands for International Standard Organisation, which provides guidance to develop a quality management system complying with this standard.
+221 ISO 9000 stands for International Standard Organisation, which provides guidance to develop a quality management system complying with this standard.

-&lt;sup>220 Mr D. Ivanov.
+222 Mr D. Ivanov.
 Chief, Aeronautical Meteorology.
 AMCOMET meeting 12-13 February 2015, Cabo Verde.